 • You may not chair a session in which you are presenting a paper.

-• All-student panels, other than graduate student lightning sessions, are not allowed.
+• All-student panels are not allowed.

 • Graduate students organizing sessions must invite at least one senior scholar—defined as a tenured professor, an independent scholar with equivalent accomplishments in the field, or an academic professional, e.g., curator, archivist, librarian—to participate, either as a paper presenter, discussant, or respondent.
 Please be aware, though, that senior scholars may not sit on a panel with more than two of their current or recent students.